Skai-lab/algeria-ai/README.md

 # Algeria ai

-the algeria  ai  website  a place where we collect all of our projects
+the algeria  ai  website  is where we collect all of our projects